11 Tips to Increase Email Open Rates for Ecommerce (2026)

 What is a good email open rate?

-What are other critical email marketing metrics to track?
+What other email marketing metrics should I track?

 How can I improve my subject lines to boost open rates?